2018/2019 Season Productions

 February 1st to 9th, 2019

-Based on the screenplay by Marc Norman & Tom Stoppard, Adapted for the stage by Lee Hall
+Based on the screenplay by Marc Norman and Tom Stoppard and adapted for the stage by Lee Hall,

 Directed by Iam Coulter

 This charming evocation of another time and place takes us back to Elizabethan England, to witness the early career of one William Shakespeare.
 Our beloved bard is in a slump when we meet him, experiencing a stubborn case of writer’s block while producers demand pages.
 He forces himself to the work, holding auditions for a play not yet written – and then he meets Viola de Lesseps, disguised as male actor Thomas Kent, and their world is turned upside down.
 Where there were no words, now the words flow with ease on the wings of love.
 Romeo and Juliet is written before us, as our star-crossed lovers face the cruel realities of the world.
 Can Shakespeare survives the drama of being hunted by an angry fiance?
 Can he ever hope to please his impatient producers?
 Can Will and Viola bring true love to the stage before she is forced into marriage with another man?
 Adapted from the Oscar winning movie by Marc Norman and Tom Stoppard, Shakespeare in Love will delight and inspire as only the poetry and art of Shakespeare can.